Story by: Norton Children’s on May 7, 2020

 Concerns over COVID-19 are keeping some families from doing wellness visits with their child’s pediatrician.
 Doctors are concerned this delay could result in children falling behind on potentially lifesaving vaccines or even cause future outbreaks of disease.

-“We know that these illnesses are preventable, and most of the illnesses will cause more harm to children if they do get the illness than COVID-19,” said Becky S. Carothers, M.D., pediatrician with Norton Children’s Medical Associates – Broadway and the executive medical director of pediatrics for Norton Children’s Medical Group, affiliated with the UofL School of Medicine.
+“We know that these illnesses are preventable, and most of the illnesses will cause more harm to children if they do get the illness than COVID-19,” said Becky S. Carothers, M.D., pediatrician with Norton Children’s Medical Group – Broadway and the executive medical director of pediatrics for Norton Children’s Medical Group, affiliated with the UofL School of Medicine.

 Dr. Carothers understands parents’ concerns about potential exposure to COVID-19, but cautioned that not getting their children vaccinated could lead to illnesses down the road.